paulobolinhas/Static-Analysis-Tool/README.md

         "type_ignores": []
     }

-Note that not all of the information that is available in the AST needs necessarily to be used and stored by your program.
-This [tutorial](https://greentreesnakes.readthedocs.io/en/latest/) is a helpful resource.

-You can produce your own ASTs for testing your program by using a [python-to-json parser](https://pypi.org/project/astexport/).
-You can visualize the JSON outputs as a tree using [this online tool](http://jsonviewer.stack.hu/).

 ### Output

 The output of the program is a `JSON` list of vulnerability objects that should be written to a file `./output/<slice>.output.json` where `<slice>.py` is the program slice under analysis.
 The structure of the objects should include 5 pairs, with the following meaning: